schilkp/74Logic_SA_ADC/README.md

 | Supply Voltage | 9-12Vdc |
 | Output | 8-bit parallel |

-As this is a demonstration Unit only really meant for constant inputs, no Sample-&-Hold circuit is included.
+As this is a demonstration unit only really meant for DC inputs, no Sample-&-Hold stage is included.

 ## Successive Approximation Architecture

 This Project uses the classic DAC-based Successive Approximation Architecture [Wikipedia](https://en.wikipedia.org/wiki/Successive_approximation_ADC "DAC-based Successive Approxmation Architecture").

-It is essentially an analog implementation of the binary-search algorithm.
-The ADC first starts by generating 2.5V (Vref/2) from it's DAC and uses an analog comparator to determine if the input is higher or lower than the generated voltage.
-Depending on the comparator's output the DAC voltage is then repeatedly refined to determine each bit of the output successively.
+It is essentially an analog implementation of a binary-search algorithm.
+The ADC first it's DAC to 2.5V (Vref/2), and uses an analog comparator to determine if the applied input voltage is higher or lower than the generated voltage.
+Depending on the comparator's output the DAC voltage is then repeatedly refined to determine each bit of the conversion-result successively.

 The steps of the conversion are show in the State-Machine outputs/LEDs: